aastroza/ai-marketing-campaign-generator/README.md

 This demo project serves as a practical example of building and deploying a data product as part of the course.
 It illustrates the application of the concepts and technologies taught in the program in a real-world scenario.

+## Getting Started

+Before you begin to run this project, there are a few prerequisites you will need to have in place:

+- OpenAI API Key: In order to interact with OpenAI's API, you will need to have an API key.
+You can obtain this by creating an account on OpenAI's website and following their [instructions to generate an API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).

+- Modal Account: The application is containerized for deployment using the Modal platform.
+Visit the [Modal](https://modal.com/signup) website to sign up for an account if you don't have one already.

+- Streamlit Account (Optional): While you can run Streamlit apps locally without an account, having a Streamlit account allows you to deploy and share your apps, which can be useful for demonstrating your project to others.
+If you wish to use this feature, [sign up for a Streamlit account](https://share.streamlit.io/signup).

 ## Installation